 Dates Applicable to most U of M Students

-Some additional or differing date information is included in separate sections for: Agriculture Diploma, Art (School of), Dental Hygiene, Dentistry (includes IDDP), Education (B.Ed. only), Management, Medicine (excludes Family Social Sciences), Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Physician’s Assistant Studies, Respiratory Therapy, and Social Work.
+Some additional or differing date information is included in separate sections for: Agriculture Diploma, Art (School of), Dental Hygiene, Dentistry (includes IDDP), Education (B.Ed. only), Management, Medicine (excludes Family Social Sciences), Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant, Respiratory Therapy, and Social Work.
 Students in these programs should also see their respective section of the Academic Schedule.

 |UM Essentials (online orientation)||July- Sept 7, 2021|

 |Prep Week||Aug 30- Sept 3, 2021|

 |Faculty of Agricultural & Food Sciences, Faculty of Arts, School of Art, Faculty of Environment, Earth & Resources, Faculty of Music, Faculty of Science, Faculty of Social Work, Interdisciplinary Health Program||Sept 7, 2021|

 |Faculty of Law First Year Orientation||Sept 1-3, 2021|